Gargan666/TheGarchive/content/garry.md

 # Garry

 The online representation of Centa, as well as it's own character.
 An undead, alternate version of the real life Centa.<br>
-His name (at least in this universe) is Garry Oldum, although one may just refer to him as Garry.
+His name (at least in this universe) is Garry Oldum, although one may simply refer to him as Garry.

 # Details